 Funding is contingent upon acceptance of abstracts by the ICC organizing committee.
 Notification of USNC funding is therefore made after the abstract acceptance for the ICC has been announced.

 To apply, submit a copy of your ICC abstract and a one-page vitae clearly indicating your career status (early career scholar or not) by noting the date and type of last degree you earned.
 For non-early career scholars, please assure that you have a current CaGIS membership.
 Include the ICC abstract and short vitae, in that order, in a single PDF or Word document titled “Lastname ICC Abstract.pdf” (or .doc or .docx), where “Lastname” is the last name of the first author.
 Only one abstract per author will be considered, including co-authorship.
-Please send the abstract/vitae document to Aileen Buckley, (firstname.lastname@example.org), Chair of the USNC-ICA.
-The deadline is the same as when abstracts must bed submitted to participate in ICC – May 28, 2021.
+Please send the abstract/vitae document to Aileen Buckley, (email@example.com), Chair of the USNC-ICA.
+The deadline is the same as when abstracts must be submitted to participate in ICC.